 The pools must be equipped with flush walls at both ends.

-Number of lanes: min. eight (8) lanes for IPC Championships and ten (10) lanes for Paralympic Games.
+Number of lanes: min. eight (8) lanes for World Para Swimming Championships and ten (10) lanes for Paralympic Games.

 Lanes shall be 2.5 metres wide with two (2) spaces 2.5 metres wide outside of lanes 1 and 8.
 There must be a lane rope separating these spaces from lanes 1 and 8.
 If the pool has 10 lanes, these must be marked from 0 to 9.

-For IPC Championships there must be a lane rope separating these spaces from lanes 0 and 9
+For World Para Swimming Championships there must be a lane rope separating these spaces from lanes 0 and 9

-Lane Ropes: As in 1.2.6.
+Lane Ropes: As in Rule 1.2.6.

-Starting Platforms: as in 1.2.7.
+Starting Platforms: as in Rule 1.2.7.
 Except the surface area shall be at least 0.5 metre wide x 0.6 metre in length and covered with non-slip material.
 False start control equipment must be installed.

-Numbering: as in 1.2.7.9.
+Numbering: as in 1.2.7.10